clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 - Provides us with a **`::backdrop` pseudo element** we can style to dim the area outside of the `dialog` when it is opened.
 - Uses the browser's [top-layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer) so that we don't have to worry about competing z-index issues between the `dialog` and other UI components.
 The dialog will always be on top of other elements in the stacking order.

 What this boils down to is that it saves us from having to implement these features on our own.
-It means there is less room for things to go wrong compared to when we implement these features on our own using JavaScript.
+It means there is less room for things to go wrong compared to when we implement these features on our own using JavaScript and CSS.
+If you've ever experienced `z-index` or focus management issues when writing a modal dialog component from scratch, fret no more!
 That's a real time saver and a huge weight off of our shoulders if you ask me.

 It removes the need of a 3rd party library like `react-modal` and removes the need to rely on using a [React Portal](https://react.dev/reference/react-dom/createPortal).
 It also presents an opportunity to educate the rest of our team about accessibility features of modal dialogs and could open the door to introducing other types of accessible UI patterns.

-With that all being said, there may be times when you can't use the HTML dialog element for your modal dialog needs.
+With that all being said, there may be times when you can't use the HTML `<dialog>` element for your modal dialog needs.
+An example of this could be if you are remediating an existing codebase for accessibility issues and are not able to change the underlying HTML element of a modal dialog component.
 If this is the case I recommend looking at the ARIA Authoring Practices Guide's [Modal Dialog pattern](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/examples/dialog/).
 This pattern has been in use for quite some time now and is generally well supported by modern browsers and assistive technology.
-Regardless, it's always a good idea to test the implementation before releasing it into the wild.
-The same could be said for what we're about to do here.
+It's important to note that the native HTML `<dialog>` element's behavior can and should be used as a model to the greatest extent possible when creating custom analogs, even to the extent of deriving baseline acceptance/test criteria from native behaviors when they are being replicated.

+Regardless of how you go about creating a modal dialog, it's always a good idea to test the implementation before releasing it into the wild.
+Manual accessibility testing using only the keyboard, various screen reader software on different devices, speech recognition software, and screen magnification are necessary to ensure what is being built meets the minimum criteria for being accessible.
+Ideally manual testing should be followed up with (and run in tandem with) user testing with people who use these assistive technologies daily due to their disabilities.

 ## Starter Boilerplate